...

 Inpatient Detox Programs

 Offered in hospitals or specialized detox centers, providing 24/7 medical supervision and intensive care.
 Inpatient care is particularly beneficial for those with severe withdrawal symptoms and those at risk of alcohol withdrawal delirium.
-The costs of inpatient care can be high, but it offers the highest level of medical support.
+The cost of inpatient treatment can be high, but it offers the highest level of medical support.

 Outpatient Detox Programs

 Suitable for individuals with less severe alcohol dependence, allowing them to receive treatment while living at home.
-Outpatient setting care can manage mild-to-moderate alcohol withdrawal syndrome effectively.
-Outpatient detoxification is more flexible and less disruptive to daily life.
+Outpatient treatment care can manage mild-to-moderate alcohol withdrawal syndrome effectively and is more flexible and less disruptive to daily life.

 Holistic Approaches